 What is Soondubu Jjigae?

-As the name suggests, the highlight of this dish is the Soondubu, which is fresh, unpressed tofu that has high water content, making up for its extra silky velvety texture.
+As the name suggests, the highlight of this dish is the Soondubu which is fresh, unpressed tofu that has high water content, making up for its extra silky velvety texture.

-This dish is also very versatile in the way that there are so many variations of the soup, depending on the spice level and ingredients.
+Korean soft tofu soup is also very versatile in the way that there are so many variations of the soup, depending on the spice level and ingredients.

 This Sundubu Jjigae recipe pays homage to Buk Chang Dong Soon Tofu (also known as BCD) which is an incredibly popular restaurant chain specializing in Soondubu Jjigae, with locations all over the world.

-It’s not an understatement to say that BCD has truly connected me to the taste of home in my university days, and often cured my feelings of homesickness, with their piping hot bowls of Soondubu Jjigae.
+It’s not an understatement to say that BCD has deeply connected me to the taste of home in my university days, and often cured my feelings of homesickness, with their piping hot bowls of Soondubu Jjigae.

 As such, I tried my best to replicate the flavors in my own recipe, to create a version that includes all the authentic and delicious flavors, but with a simplified process for you guys to enjoy with ease.

-It is also completely vegetarian, but please feel free to add any meat or seafood if you prefer.
+This Korean tofu soup recipe is also completely vegetarian, but please feel free to add any meat or seafood if you prefer.
 I personally did not find any meat or seafood in this recipe to be necessary, as it is already so intense in flavor.